Auto-encoder model for faster generation of effective one-body gravitational waveform approximations: Data Processing

 \section{Data Processing}

 We focus on aligned-spin binary black hole systems.
 Thus, our parameter space consists of four parameters: the two binary masses [$m_1$, $m_2$] and the $z$-components of their respective spins [$\chi_1(z),\chi_2(z)$].
-We uniformly sample the black hole masses in the range $[5,75]\,M_{\odot}$, with a hard mass ratio limit of $q = m_1/m_2 < 10$.
+We uniformly sample the black hole masses in the range $[5,75]\,\Msun$, with a hard mass ratio limit of $q = m_1/m_2 < 10$.
 For the spin parameters, we choose $\chi_1(z)$ and $\chi_2(z)$ as sampled uniformly in the prior range $[-0.99,0.99]$.

 For each set of parameters, we calculate the full inspiral-merger-ringdown (IMR) waveform using the effective one-body approximant SEOBNRv4 from \texttt{lalsimulation} \cite{ligoscientificcollaboration2018} via \texttt{PyCBC} \cite{alexnitz2024} overlays.
-This waveform approximant belongs to a family of aligned-spin time-domain waveforms calibrated with numerical relativity simulations for spin-precessing binary black holes systems.
+Although somewhat outdated in comparison with the newer SEOBNRv5 \cite{pompili2023}, this waveform approximant belongs to a family of aligned-spin time-domain waveforms calibrated with numerical relativity simulations for spin-precessing binary black holes systems.
 We only consider the leading order $h_{22}$ mode of the radiated gravitational wave.
-Each of our waveforms are 1 second long and are sampled at a rate of 8196 Hz.
+Each of our waveforms are \qty{1}{\second} long and are sampled at a rate of \qty{8196}{\hertz}.
 These are our input training data and waveform reconstruction targets.